Pecners/portfolio_website/content/post/spatial_buffer/index.markdown

+## TL;DR

+Bisect a spatial polygon with a spatial line using `sf::st_buffer()` with `singleSide=TRUE`.
+For example, consider a road that runs east-west and bisects a city.
+Buffer on one side of that road to create a polygon that includes all portions of the city north or south of that road.

 ## Introduction

 Have you ever used a function in R for such a long time that you're sure you know how its capabilities, and then you find out you missed a key bit of functionality?
 This happened to me recently with the `sf::st_buffer()` function--I didn't realize you could limit a buffer to a single side.